controlecidadao/samantha_ia/README.md

 5) Paste the model url into Samantha's _Download Models for Testing_ field.

-6) Insert a prompt into _USER Prompt_ field and press `Enter` (keep the $$$ sign at the end of your prompt).
+6) Insert a prompt into _USER Prompt_ field and press `Enter`.
+Keep the `$$$` sign at the end of your prompt.
 The model will be downloaded and the response will be generated using a deterministic settings.
 You can track this process via Task Management.

 <br>